French Native finds clues to 400-year-old mystery in Sonsorolese chant

 By Nikita Espangel

-In 1710, side effects Captain Francisco Padilla of the Santissima Trinidad caught sight of the island of Sonsorol.
-Spotted by the islanders, information pills he and his crew were greeted warmly as they were fed and entertained with song and dance.
-The next day, cheap Padilla brought two Jesuit priests, Jacques Duberon and Joseph Cortyl onto shore.
+In 1710, Captain Francisco Padilla of the Santissima Trinidad caught sight of the island of Sonsorol.
+Spotted by the islanders, he and his crew were greeted warmly as they were fed and entertained with song and dance.
+The next day, Padilla brought two Jesuit priests, Jacques Duberon and Joseph Cortyl onto shore.
 When a storm pushed the Trinidad out of sight, the priests were unable to return by boat.

 Plaque outside of St. Joseph's Church in Chechang, Koror in honor of Jesuit priests Jacques Duberon and Joseph Cortyl